 Testing the email policies before deploying on the devices is a good practice.
 Test the capabilities of these policies before applying them on the devices.

-Disable the Compliance option available on the Email Policies page during the testing phase.
+Deactivate the Compliance option available on the Email Policies page during the testing phase.
 Use a separate organization group to test out policies against a subset user using the user group filter available in the configuration wizard.

 Before you can begin managing the devices from the Email Dashboard, the configured MEM must discover the devices enrolled to the organization group.
 Based on whether an EAS profile is present on the devices or not, either a command or a broadcast message is sent to discover the devices.